 The view of Súgandisey island and Stykkishólmur from the boat

-You will be shown the hiding place of Eiríkur rauði or Eirik the Red, the father of Leif the Lucky, who is said to have discovered America.
+We were shown the hiding place of Eiríkur rauði, or Eirik the Red, the father of Leif the Lucky, who is said to have discovered America.

 And you will see an island with a boulder in a rift in the rocks.
 The boulder was thrown there by a giantess living at the time at Mt.
 Helgafell.
 She has now been turned into stone on top of Kerlingarskarð pass